elintove/swedish-np-tutor/README.md

 ## Compacted long-term memory
 The agent appends events to `data/session_log.jsonl` and periodically compacts them into a short summary at `data/learner_profile.md` (level, recurring errors, recommended focus).

+## Limitations

+- Retrieval is purely lexical (BM25), not semantic
+- No fine-tuned Swedish grammar model
+- LLM dependency for high-quality explanations
+- Limited coverage of complex noun phrase structures